Particular/docs.particular.net/persistence/index.md

 ## Community-maintained persisters

-There are several community-maintained transports which can be found in the full list of [extensions](/components#persisters).
+There are several community-maintained persisters which can be found in the full list of [extensions](/components#persisters).